CQCL/pytket-dqc/README.md

 #### Test KaHyPar

 You should now be able to use KaHyPar in Python.
 To test this, run `pytest tests/`.
 If an error is thrown saying either that the line `import kahypar as kahypar` fails or "Hypergraph is not an attribute of kahypar module" this means that Python cannot access the dynamic library (the `.so` file).
-If you get such an error it is likely something went wrong in step 6 from the instructions above, i.e. the path you copied the `.so` file is not the right one, or you copied the wrong `.so` file.
+If you get such an error it is likely something went wrong in step 6 from the instructions above, i.e. the path you copied to is not the right one, or you copied the wrong `.so` file.

 ### Install graphviz